User319183/support/FAQ.rst

 **Q2: A member opened a ticket and asked for supported executors.
 What do I do?**

-**A2: Type `?executors` in the ticket and reply to the question.
+**A2: Type "?executors" in the ticket and reply to the question.
 This command will show a list of executors the script will work on.**